-Deliverables will be monitored through the required meeting and site visits.
+Deliverables will be monitored through the required meetings.

 M. Subrecipient Monitoring

 On a quarterly basis, the CCCPH staff assesses programmatic risk through a review call.
 Progress is measured against an Action Plan/Report.
 The CCCPH Branch will also monitor expenditures by budget category on a monthly basis.